maomincoding/strview-app/README.md

 Project framework based on strview.js.
 ## Get started
-You can use strview cli as a scaffolding tool to install strviewApp.
+You can use **strviewCli** as a scaffolding tool to install strviewApp.
 ```shell
 npm install strview-cli -g
 ```